ljsakura/ljsakura.github.io/SQL/SQL-ex.md

 For each printer model in the Printer table, its output type (‘y’ for color and ‘n’ for monochrome) – color field, printing technology ('Laser', 'Jet', or 'Matrix') – type, and price are specified.

 Exercise: 1 (Serge I: 2002-09-30)
 Find the model number, speed and hard drive capacity for all the PCs with prices below $500.
 Result set: model, speed, hd.
+返回 price 小于500的所有 pc 的 model，speed， hd
 ```sql
 Select model, speed, hd from PC
 where price < 500
 ```
 Exercise: 2 (Serge I: 2002-09-21)
 List all printer makers.
 Result set: maker.
+返回所有生产 printer 的 makers
 ```sql
 Select distinct maker from product
 where type = 'printer'
 ```
 Exercise: 3 (Serge I: 2002-09-30)
 Find the model number, RAM and screen size of the laptops with prices over $1000.

 ```sql
 Select model, ram, screen from laptop
 where price > 1000